coralogix/terraform-provider-coralogix/docs/resources/rules_group.md

 Required:

-- `destination_field` (String) The field that will be populated by the results of RegEx operation.Can be one of [ThreadID Severity Category Class Method].
+- `destination_field` (String) The field that will be populated by the results of RegEx operation.Can be one of [Severity Category Class Method ThreadID].
 - `json_key` (String) JSON key to extract its value directly into a Coralogix metadata field.
 - `name` (String)